-With this, the developers were then able to alleviated losses from traditional waterfall model and increase eCPM, add an inflow of higher ad revenues through the new premium demand sources, Efficiently manage user satisfaction levels by delivering a viewable / non-obstructive experience, effectively pull advertisers to place video ads inline with content.
+With this, the developers were then able to alleviate losses from the traditional waterfall model and increase eCPM, add an inflow of higher ad revenues through the new premium demand sources, Efficiently manage user satisfaction levels by delivering a viewable / non-obstructive experience, effectively pull advertisers to place video ads inline with content.

 This proved to be a successful programmatic ad campaign and the results are worth looking at.

-- 2x increase ad revenue
+- 2x increase in ad revenue

 - 3x higher fill rates